College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Get Involved > Fellowship Application

 Fellowship Teams and Types of Fellows

 HumanitiesX applications are submitted by teams, which may be comprised of either one faculty member and a community partner (for HX courses to be taught by a single instructor) or two faculty members and a community partner (for HX courses to be team-taught).
-All teams that receive fellowship awards are later matched with a HumanitiesX Student Fellow, who helps to plan and manage the project-based work in the course.
+All teams are matched with a HumanitiesX Student Fellow, who helps to plan and manage the project-based work in the course.

 Please see the information below about eligibility and the fellowship award for each fellow type.